-The implementation of the new intra-company Quota Share reinsurance agreement presents a potential for concentration risk.
+The intra-company Quota Share reinsurance agreement presents a potential for concentration risk.
 The Company manages this potential risk through a funds withheld arrangement, and contractual requirements for minimum notice of cancellation periods to be observed.

-C.7 Any other information
+C.7 Any Other Information